-[Fixed] Kernel Security Check Failure Error in Windows 10
+Kernel Security Check Failure in Windows 10 [Fixed]

 If you’re seeing the blue screen of death error Kernel Security Check Error, and you have no idea what to do next, you’re not alone.
 Many Windows users are reporting this problem as well.
-But no worries, it’s possible to fix.
+But don’t worry, it’s possible to fix.

 Here are 4 fixes for you to try.
 You may not have to try them all; just work your way down until you find the one works for you.

 One of the causes of this blue screen error could be recent changes you’ve made to your system.
 If you’ve added new hardware or software to your system recently, remove them to see if the problem is fixed.